-Open Monday - Sunday, 10am - 5pm.
+Open Wednesday - Sunday, 10am - 5pm, in term time.

 Open spaces include the Pre-Raphaelite Galleries, Staffordshire Hoard Gallery, Birmingham History Galleries, Round Room, Industrial Gallery, Bridge Gallery, Wild City (a new family gallery), Tearoom and Museum Shop, as well as a series of exhibitions.
 Visit our What to See pages for full details.